-FABRIZIO POGGI singer, harmonica player and writer is 2018 GRAMMY AWARDS NOMINEE (challenging The Rolling Stones), Hohner Lifetime Award, Two Times Blues Music Awards nominee, elected by the american magazine Bluebird Reviews artist of the year 2020, Fim Award 2018 winner, many times Jimi Award winner, appears as first european on the cover of the pretigious american magazine Blues Blast, appeares on the cover of the famous italian magazine Oltre, Golden Seal from the Chambre of Commerce.
+FABRIZIO POGGI (pronounced Pohjee) singer, harmonica player and writer is 2018 GRAMMY AWARDS NOMINEE (challenging The Rolling Stones), Hohner Lifetime Award, Two Times Blues Music Awards nominee, elected by the american magazine Bluebird Reviews artist of the year 2020, Fim Award 2018 winner, many times Jimi Award winner, appears as first european on the cover of the pretigious american magazine Blues Blast, appeares on the cover of the famous italian magazine Oltre, Golden Seal from the Chambre of Commerce.

 25 album to date, 4 books, and numerous appearances around the globe, he played at the most prestigious clubs and festivals in Europe and USA (including the Carnegie Hall in New York with Guy Davis, Eric Burdon and Buddy Guy and the Legendary Blues Cruise with Guy Davis, Taj Mahal, Ruthie Foster, Lee Oskar) and many others.
 He performed some concert lessons at the famous Berklee Music University in Boston.